WHERE IS MY WALLET?

 8:20am I finish breakfast and make a quick scan of the house.

 2:26pm I listen to the messages off phone machine.
-(23 second gap of silence is my
+(23 second gap of silence is my mother refusing to leave a

 message)